 Caroline has had a varied career after graduating with a Bachelor’s Degree from China.
 Firstly, she worked as an instructor of 'English for International Trade' and the liaison officer for the university's international office.
 She then moved on and worked for two world leading pharmaceutical companies, Astra Zeneca and then GSK in their Greater China headquarters in Shanghai for a few years.
 In 1999 Caroline decided to take another challenge and started her new career in Australia with two top International freight management companies Geodis Wilson & Ceva Logistics, working in their Corporate Administration & Operational Accounts areas respectively.
 Caroline got her Diploma in Accounting in 2003 and joined the Australian Institute of Export (NSW).
 She successfully involved in the wind up of AIEX NSW, QLD, WA, and SA and merged them into one national educational body AIEx National.
 Caroline became the National Finance & Administration Manager in 2005.
 Since 2012, on the basis of AIEx, Export Council of Australia has been created and launched and Caroline continues to be in charge of the company’s daily finance and admin work.
 Caroline has also provided bookkeeping services to a number of non-profit organisations over the years, including European Australian Business Council, Air Freight Council of NSW, Sea Freight Council of NSW. & Freight and Logistics Council of NSW.

-Collins RexHead of Product Development
+Collins RexHead of Product and Skills Development

 Collins has over 25 years’ general management, marketing and communications experience.
 She has owned and operated her own businesses on two continents, and has worked as an award-winning radio and television broadcaster.
 For close on 20 years, Collins has specialized in the management of industry bodies and not-for-profit organizations, and she has coordinated and managed several major events, including the Interact Asia Pacific Multimedia Festival.
 Passionate about getting more Australian organisations, particularly SMEs, doing better business and onto the global stage, Collins has extensive experience working with Government, industry Clusters, and SMEs.